One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Introduction

+\mypara{Our Work.} In this paper, we address this gap by introducing a new cross-risk evaluation paradigm.
+This is the first step toward investigating unintended interactions among defenses in LLMs.
+Specifically, we focus on three key and well-studied risks: safety, fairness, and privacy, and propose $\mathsf{CrossRiskEval}$, a framework that systematically characterizes how a defense designed for one risk (e.g., safety) affects others (e.g., fairness or privacy).
+Its core idea is to situate the LLM within a multi-dimensional risk space and formally define and quantify the cross-dimensional risk interactions induced by defense deployment.
+To cover realistic deployment choices, we integrate four representative defense paradigms—alignment, unlearning, model editing, and differential privacy.
+Finally, to rigorously measure these interactions, we establish a statistical protocol that integrates the Relative Change Rate (RCR) with hypothesis testing to classify interaction effects as \textit{Conflict}, \textit{Synergy}, or \textit{Neutral}.

+We conduct extensive empirical studies on 14 LLMs with deployed defenses, covering 12 defense strategies.
+Our results show that defenses targeting a single risk often cause measurable effects on other risks.
+These effects vary in direction and magnitude across a range of factors (e.g., models, tasks, and defense strategies), and are often asymmetric across risk pairs.
+For example, deploying defenses against privacy may have negligible side effects or even improve fairness, whereas deploying fairness defenses significantly exacerbates privacy vulnerabilities.
+Furthermore, safety defenses may suppress direct responses to sensitive queries related to bias or privacy, yet still amplify indirect privacy leakage or biased outputs.

-To address \textbf{RQ2}, we investigate the internal mechanisms driving these unintended effects via a fine-grained, neuron-level analysis.
+However, our further mechanistic analysis shows that these interactions are not random: they arise from conflict-entangled neurons, which are shared internal representations that contribute in opposite ways to different risks.
+Specifically, we investigate the internal mechanisms driving these unintended effects via a fine-grained, neuron-level analysis.
 Using integrated gradient-based attribution, we identify \textit{risk-specific neurons} that contribute to safety-, fairness-, and privacy-related behaviors.
 We then detect \textit{conflict-entangled neurons}—neurons that are simultaneously sensitive to multiple risks but influence them in opposing directions (e.g., increasing activation reduces bias while increasing privacy risk).
 Our trend consistency analysis reveals that, in most cases, post-deployment variations in these neurons' activations align with task-level behavioral changes (See \autoref{sec:analysis}).
 This consistent alignment suggests that polysemantic neurons play a central role in mediating the emergence of unintended behaviors.